regenwatchdog/regenwatchdog.github.io/_estates/ealing/greenmanlane.md

 coordinates:
   - -0.325448,51.511542
 ---
+464 homes on Ealing's Green Man Lane estate are earmarked for demolition.

-The Green Man Lane estate is a joint venture between Ealing Council, developer Rydon and A2Dominion housing association involving the phased demolition of the estate's 464 homes in four phases over 10 years.
+The Green Man Lane estate regeneration is a joint venture between Ealing Council, developer Rydon and A2Dominion housing association involving the phased demolition of the estate's 464 homes in four phases over 10 years.

 Ealing Council [describes](https://www.ealing.gov.uk/info/201104/housing_regeneration/373/green_man_lane/2) the replacement social housing as 'affordable rent' tenure, which can mean anything up to 80% market rent.